 OFLP has three components.
-The US\$ 18 million mobilization grant will finance components one and two over a 5-year period: (1) Enabling Investments; and (2) Enabling Environment.
-These funds will be channeled to GoE as a recipient executed (RE) grant.
-The third component will consist of up to US\$ 50 million of ER Payments for verified emissions reductions as they are delivered over a long-term period.
-The components overlap in time.
+The US\$ 18 million mobilization grant would finance components one and two over a 5-year period: (1) Enabling Investments; and (2) Enabling Environment.
+These funds would be channeled to GoE as a recipient executed (RE) grant.
+The third component would consist of up to US\$ 50 million of ER Payments for verified emissions reductions as they are delivered over a 10-year period (the components overlap in time).
 The components are briefly described below.